 The perils of handling an accident claim that implicates law outside of the lawyer’s home state was underscored once again in the Maryland Court of Special Appeals opinion this month, in Bryan v.
 State Farm.

 The family then brought a phantom vehicle uninsured motorist case in Montgomery County, Maryland.
-State Farm, the uninsured motorist insurer, sought and received summary judgment on the family’s claim, arguing that collateral estoppel prevents the family from relitigating the issue of liability.
+State Farm, the uninsured motorist insurer, sought and received summary judgment on the family’s claim, arguing that collateral estoppel prevents the family from re-litigating the issue of liability.

 The first thing that strikes me here is that State Farm is relying on the defense of the plaintiffs in New York – or its failure to mount an effective defense – as the basis for its claim.
 State Farm had other options.
-Most obviously, it could have settled the case, thereby avoiding the collateral estoppel problem.
-State Farm also could have made an effort to stay the litigation pending the case in Baltimore (induce the underlying plaintiffs to dismiss their claim without prejudice).
+Most obviously, it could have settled the case, avoiding the collateral estoppel problem.
+State Farm also could have attempted to stay the litigation pending the case in Baltimore (induce the underlying plaintiffs to dismiss their claim without prejudice).
 Something.
 Anything.

-The take home message for Maryland personal injury attorneys in this case is eminently clear: file a notice to rely upon foreign law when you file your case (assuming it helps as it clearly would have here.)
+The take-home message for Maryland personal injury attorneys, in this case, is eminently clear: file a notice to rely upon foreign law when you file your case (assuming it helps as it clearly would have here.)

 You can read the opinion in Bryan v.
 State Farm here.
 Semmes, Bowen, and Semmes writes a solid post on this case on their website that focuses on the nuances of the issue preclusion ruling in this case.